FAIRmat-NFDI/AreaA-Examples/workshop_01-25/README.md

 ---

-## Python files documentation:
+## Python files documentation

 A brief explanation for each python file in this folder is provided below.

-Each python file is not meant to be standalone, rather containing a snippet of code, complemented with the necessary import statements, ready to be included into your own plugin package code.
+Each python file is not meant to be a standalone script to execute, rather to contain a snippet of code, complemented with the necessary import statements, ready to be included into your own plugin package code.
 Two categories have been created, namely __Schema__ and __Parser__.

 ### Shema